brentley/ecsworkshop/content/migration/test_old_env.md

 curl -s localhost:8080/all_users | jq
 ```

-Perfect.
 At this point we have a fully functioning application running on EC2.
 Now let's move to the next section where we talk about how to migrate.